RituVerma6668/Python-Project-on-Instacart/README.md

 ## 🚀 About Me
-My name is Ritu Verma.i am learning Data Analysis with CareerFoundry.
+My name is Ritu Verma.i am a Data Analyst.